Janil Puthucheary: Personal life

-Puthucheary was born in Kuala Lumpur, Malaysia to Dominic Puthucheary, a trade unionist and founding member of the People's Action Party.
-His father later left the PAP to join Barisan Sosialis, a party formed by expelled left-wing PAP members.
-Dominic Puthucheary was detained in February 1963 during Operation Coldstore but was released ten months later and barred from entering Singapore until 1990, when he was elected MP for Nibong Tebal in Penang, Malaysia.
-An older brother of Puthucheary's father, James Puthucheary, was also a founding member of the PAP who left to join Barisan Sosialis and was detained during Operation Coldstore.
+Janil Puthucheary was born in Kuala Lumpur, Malaysia.
+His father, Dominic Puthucheary, was a trade unionist and founding member of the PAP who later joined the left-wing Barisan Sosialis (BS).
+In February 1963, Dominic was detained during Operation Coldstore as an alleged communist, exiled to Malaya, and barred from Singapore until 1990.
+He later served as the MP for Nibong Tebal in Penang under Gerakan (then part of Barisan Nasional) from 1990 to 1995.
+His uncle, James Puthucheary, was likewise a founding member of the PAP who defected to the BS and was also detained under Operation Coldstore.
+Born a Malaysian citizen in 1972, Puthucheary later naturalised as a Singaporean in 2008.

-In 2008, Puthucheary became a Singapore citizen.
-When the Singapore Armed Forces Volunteer Corps was established on 13 October 2014, Puthucheary enlisted in the Corps' first batch of volunteers.
+Because he became a citizen in his late 30s, Puthucheary did not serve National Service (NS).
+Following the establishment of the SAF Volunteer Corps on 13 October 2014, he enlisted with its inaugural cohort.
 Puthucheary is of Malayalee descent.
 He is married to Michelle Jong, a Senior Consultant in the Department of Endocrinology at Tan Tock Seng Hospital.
 They have three sons.